 However, the maximizing solution is not unique.
 Since $f(\star) = \ck(\star) = 0$, for any $p \in [0,1]$.
-Hence any input distribution with two point masses, one at $\star$ and one at $a^*$, will do.
+Hence, any input distribution with two point masses, one at $\star$ and one at $a^*$, will do.
 Going back to (\ref{eq:ubc}), we get

 This upper bound is obtained by choosing the input distribution to maximize the second term in the minimum of (\ref{eq:distr}).
-To prove that this upper bound can be achieved, choose $X$ to have a distribution with probability $p$ to be $\star$ and probability $1-p$ to be $a^*$, with $p \rightarrow 1$.
-The first term in the min approaches:
+To prove that this upper bound can be achieved, choose $X$ to have a distribution with probability $p$ of being $\star$, and probability $1-p$ of being $a^*$, where $p \rightarrow 1$.
+The first term in the min approaches

 by Theorem 3 of \cite{Ve2}.
 The second term is